 Critical Steps - MS Taxation

 The first course you must take in the MST Program is Bus 223A - Tax Research & Decision-making, which is offered every fall and early spring semesters.
-Generally, you should take Bus 223C - C Corporations as soon as you can as it is a prerequisite for a few of the electives.
-The capstone course (Bus 223D or Bus 223E) does not have to be your last course, but should not be taken before completing your other required courses.
+The capstone course (Bus 223H) does not have to be your last course, but should not be taken before completing your other required courses.